 How are students building independence in your school?
 A project manager for students can shift schools away from teacher-focused learning to student-centered learning.
 The folks at Studyo have designed a fantastic tool that lets students take ownership of their learning and build independence.
-Studyo is a project manager for students that supports the growth of transferable skills that students need outside of the classroom.
+Studyo is a project manager for students.
+It supports the growth of transferable skills that students need outside of the classroom.

 Your students might already be using a learning management system as part of the everyday workflow in your classroom.
 Studyo takes a tech-friendly classroom to the next level by introducing a platform that gives students the agency to keep track of their own work and progress on different tasks.
 With this project management tool, students learn how to manage their own schedule as they build organizational skills.
 Regardless of your students’ college and career pathway, these are essential skills for students.